whleucka/hyper/docs/MODELS.md

 Models are essential components in the Nebula PHP Framework that enable you to interact with your application's database tables.
 Models encapsulate the data and logic associated with a specific database table, providing an organized and efficient way to handle data operations.

+## Models Path

+The model files are stored in `/app/Models` directory.

 ## Model Interface

 The `Model` interface defines the contract that all Nebula models must adhere to.
 It includes methods for finding, searching, saving, updating, refreshing, and deleting models.